InvisibleCommerce/shipped-shield-ios-sdk/README.md

 [ShippedShield configurePublicKey:@"Public key"];
 ```

 If you want to test on different endpoint, you can customize mode.
+The default is Development mode, so make sure to switch to Production mode for your production build.

 ```objective-c
 [ShippedShield setMode:ShippedShieldProductionMode];